By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Detoxing – helping rid your body of environmental toxins through a fiber-rich diet, sweating, exercise, and deep breathing.

-For more detailed information on how to protect and care for your heart, check out my free, downloadable Ebook: Your Healthiest Heart Now.
+For more detailed information on how to protect and care for your heart, check out my downloadable Ebook: Your Healthiest Heart Now.

 The catch-22 with sleep apnea is that getting enough sleep is one of the cornerstones of staying healthy.
 So you can also reduce your cardiovascular risk by treating sleep apnea directly.